 - Have a time limit in mind.
 Conclude too early and you might not receive meaningful results, finish too late and poor performing variations could cost you in conversions.
 Thankfully, you can use an online calculator to determine how long to run a test for.

 - Be consistent.
-If an image appears in multiple locations on your site, make certain that particular variation is seen everywhere.
-Ensure you show repeat visitors the same variations too and don’t surprise regular customers, use a new sample of people instead.
+If an image appears in multiple locations on your site, make certain that a variation is seen everywhere.
+Ensure you show repeat visitors the same variations too and don’t surprise regular customers.

 - Test often.
 In order to optimise image conversion rates, make sure you carry out several A/B tests.
 You could get lots of negative results, but positive outcomes will undoubtedly result in future prosperity and success.